HOLIDAYS IN LIVORNO

 30 MINUTES AWAY

-Bolgheri, the poet’s avenue
+Bolgheri the poet's boulevard

 .